bstaple1/MTGA_Draft_17Lands/README.md

 - Missing Cards Table: This table will list the cards missing from a pack that's already been seen.

     - The user's chosen card will have an asterisk next to the name.
-        -For premier drafts, the missing cards from pack 1, pick 1 will not be available.
+    - For premier drafts, the missing cards from pack 1, pick 1 will not be available.

 - Deck Stats Table: This table lists the card distribution and total for creatures, noncreatures, and all cards.